 A hard bounce indicates a permanent reason an email cannot be delivered.
-In most cases, bounced email addresses are removed automatically and immediately from the active subscribers and placed in the Cleaned portion of your list.
-Cleaned subscribers will be excluded from future campaign sends to this list.
-While there are many reasons an email address may hard bounce, below are some common reasons this could happen.
+In most cases, bounced email addresses are cleaned from your audience automatically and immediately.
+Cleaned addresses will be excluded from all future campaign sends.
+Here are some common reasons an email may hard bounce.

 - Domain name does not exist.